 Travel writers have slammed the culinary efforts in New Zealand.
 That amazes me.
 It’s home to some great local lamb and outstanding seafood.
 And it’s certainly a great place to find unusual flavors.
 Like Australia, Asian immigrants have brought the spice.
 But even aside from that, adventurous eaters will find plenty of fun.

 During a bus ride from Nelson to Franz Josef Glacier, our driver told us all about the possum pie at the Sandfly Cafe in Pukekura.
 Despite his assurances that it’s “easy to eat,” I was the only one to get a personal-size pie stuffed with stringy bits of possum.
 It’s not great nor revolting – but it’s fun to say you’ve eaten possum.

 On the South Island, whitebait is another local favorite – and possibly a test of a traveler’s willingness to try anything.
 They’re recently hatched freshwater fish, usually mixed in with egg.
 Whitebait is fairly pricey, probably because it’s fairly labor-intensive to catch them.

 Finally, Queenstown is a great stop to try unusual bites.
 There, I discovered that Aggys Shack, Fish & Chips is the only place I’ve ever seen where you can order a whole smoked eel.
-I say skip the fish & chips (even thought they’re also tasty) and pick the eel and a nice order of fresh green-lipped mussels.
-I will tell you straight-up that one of my favorite dining experiences ever was sitting on the shore of Lake Wakatipu while eating mussels and eel from Aggys Shack.
-It’s just a wonderful, peaceful experience.
+Skip the fish & chips (even thought they’re also tasty) and pick the eel and a nice order of fresh green-lipped mussels.
+Sitting on the shore of Lake Wakatipu while eating mussels and eel from Aggys Shack is a great eating experience.

 Then there’s the excellent smoked trout available just about everywhere in Iceland.
 What makes it unusual?
 Well, it’s smoked over fires produced by burning dried lamb dung.